 Behavioral Threat Assessment and Management for Educators and Administrators

 1.0 Introduction to Behavioral Threat Assessment and Management (TAM)

-Responding to an active shooter event or knowing what to do if an intruder enters the building are skills teachers and administrators unfortunately need to practice and perfect.
-However, we know that educators are most interested in being preventive and proactive, not just reactive.
-After an event occurs in a school, educators, parents, and community members want to know how it could have been prevented.
+Responding to an active threat event and knowing what to do are, unfortunately, skills which teachers and administrators need to practice and perfect.
+We know that school staff are most interested in being preventive and proactive, not just reactive.
+After an event occurs in a school, school staff, parents, and community members want to know how it could have been prevented.

 The purpose of this toolkit is to provide you with an introduction to threat assessment, and to help you implement what FEMA and the Department of Education call “one of the most useful tools a school can develop…”(U.S. Dept. of Education, 2013, p.
 62).

 In July of 2018, the U.S. Secret Service and Department of Homeland Security’s National Threat Assessment Center released a school-specific guide to threat assessment entitled Enhancing School Safety Using a Threat Assessment Model: An Operational Guide for Preventing Targeted School Violence.
 This publication, as well as the summary brief that accompanies it, provides the foundational underpinnings of this toolkit.

 Keeping our schools safe involves not just responding to violent events but also working to prevent them as well.
 Behavioral threat assessment and management is a means to do just that.